 Those who grow up in an abstinent environment may either carry on that path or may develop a compulsion to overindulge, simply to not be like their parents.
 While extremes on either end of the scale are not healthy, neither can predict a child’s future tendency to abuse alcohol, and they certainly do not preclude alcoholism.

 Alcoholism has long been considered to be a genetic preclusion.
 Children of alcoholics are far more likely to become alcoholics themselves.
-However genetics may play a role in how their lives unfold, environment is likely a better predictor.
+However, genetics may play a role in how their lives unfold, the environment is likely a better predictor.

 For young adults in the 15-year-old range, the trend toward binge drinking and alcohol abuse is most concerning, as studies show that they are less amenable to policies around “normal” drinking behavior.
 This is concerning on many levels, as this group is more susceptible to impairment.
 The combination of extreme impairment and lack of judgment and control can be a deadly combination.